 3. Stockpile Egg Replacer

 When the pandemic caused an egg shortage, being vegan suddenly became a huge advantage.
-My omnivore friends were calling me for advice on how to bake and make pancakes without eggs.
+My omnivore friends were calling me for advice on baking and making pancakes without eggs.

-I personally stockpile flaxmeal and chia as egg replacers, though there are other options like pre-made mixes.
-I had thought I’d had at least a year’s worth of flaxmeal stockpiled.
+I stockpile flax meal and chia as egg replacers, though other options like pre-made mixes exist.
+I had thought I’d had at least a year’s worth of flax meal stockpiled.

-What I didn’t anticipate is how much extra baking I would do while hunkering down through the pandemic.
-I was blowing through my stash nearly 2x faster than anticipated.
+I didn’t anticipate how much extra baking I would do while hunkering down.
+I was blowing through my stash nearly 2x faster than expected.

 The message?
 Stockpile more egg replacer than you think you need.
 Read more about egg substitutes.